 We asked if they would let us go home but the anesthesiologist wanted his system to be clear of the drugs before went home.
 Rowan never had any apnea spells in the nicu and had been off oxygen for a month and I knew he would do great...and he did :) He was at 100% most of the night and barely dropped to 98%.
 I know as well as they many co sleepers/ap parents out there know, that sleeping with your babe and wearing your babe helps with regulating their breathing.
 David tried to convince them that we would not be putting him in a crib in another room alone or even putting him down for that matter, but they wanted to observe...oh well...

 This is it for hospitals.
 We are done...we just have to go back for a post op appointment in 6 weeks.
 I told Rowan he has seen the inside of hospitals enough for his lifetime so he will never have to go again!
 I hope that counts for me too :)

 Looking forward to a happy baby that no longer has to push poop through intestines that are in the wrong place!

-I am a mom to 5 amazing kids and married to my best friend and love of my life.
-We co-habitate with 1 cat, Asha, 2 dogs, Maggie May and Juniper Wren, a Chinchilla names Ozwald, and a Hamster named Fat Panda.
-We have lived in Salt Lake City for 13 years by way of Tennessee and Oregon.
-I love to be with my kids, knit, run, craft, sew, paint,travel, hike and play :) I love our crazy life!
+I am a mom to 5 amazing kids and 2 partners and married to my best friend and love of my life for 28 years now!
+We co-habitate with 2 cats, Asha and Gustav, 1 dog, Juniper Wren, and 2 Chinchillas, Ozwald and Turbo.
+We have lived in Salt Lake City for 15 years by way of Tennessee and Oregon.
+I love to be with my kids, knit, run, craft, sew, paint, travel, hike and play :) I love our crazy life!